Council Tax Information

 Council Tax Reduction

 The Council Tax Reduction Scheme is a Scottish Government Scheme administered by local government.
 This scheme is a means-tested reduction and is calculated on your Council Tax bill, you and your partner’s weekly income, capital and your household circumstances.
 Council Tax Reduction is normally awarded from the Monday after we receive your completed claim form and it is paid straight into your Council Tax Account to reduce the amount you need to pay.
 If your own income is too high for you to qualify for Council Tax Reduction but someone else in your household is on a low income, you may be entitled to an Alternative Maximum Council Tax Reduction (previously known as a Second Adult Rebate) of up to 25% of your Council Tax liability.
 It is important you do not delay in applying as in most cases we are not able to backdate Council Tax Reduction even if you would have been entitled to an award if you had claimed earlier.
 If you are currently receiving Council Tax Reduction you do not need to re-apply.
-We will use the information we hold to work out how much Council Tax Reduction you are due from April 2022 and this will be shown on your bill.
-You can apply online or visit Discounts and Reductions for more information.
+We will use the information we hold to work out how much Council Tax Reduction you are due from April 2024 and this will be shown on your bill.
+You can apply for a council tax reduction online or visit our Discounts and Reductions webpage for more information.

 Changes in Circumstances